Kingsway tramway subway: 1958 to present: Strand Underpass and other uses

 In June 1958, the London County Council proposed making use of the subway for light traffic from Waterloo Bridge in order to reduce traffic congestion at its junction with Strand and, in April 1962, the go-ahead was given for part of the southern end of the subway to be used.
 Construction began that September and it opened as the Strand Underpass on 21 January 1964.

-The southern section of the abandoned subway between the Embankment and the Strand Underpass was converted into a branch of the Buddha Bar chain of bar/restaurants.
-This involved the demolition of the pedestrian subways under Waterloo Bridge and extensive construction in the bridge's undercroft.
-The site is now Proud Carabet.

-Until the opening of the Thames Barrier in 1984, a portable building near the north of the tunnel was used as a flood control headquarters for the Greater London Council.
+In an extensive plan for a light rail network by Timothy Runnacles (1977), it was envisaged that the one line would use the former Kingsway tramway subway.

 Between 8 October and 8 November 2009, the tunnel hosted a site-specific art installation called Chord by the artist Conrad Shawcross.

 Although following the same route along Kingsway, it was not envisaged that the proposed Cross River Tram would use the subway.
 The Cross River Tram project was cancelled in 2008.

 In 2012, it was announced that Crossrail's tunnel contractor BAM Nuttall/Ferrovial/Kier (BFK) would form a grout shaft beneath the original tunnel of the old central London subway.
 The purpose of the grout shafts was to stabilize the ground in anticipation of the arrival of tunnel boring equipment in 2013.
 Crossrail agreed to restore the tunnel to its former condition on completion of the tunnel boring project, and a planning application to undertake this restoration was submitted in 2017.

 The Greater London Authority publication Human Streets in March 2016 contained the proposal that the tunnel could be opened for cycling, in order to connect cyclists using the busy Theobalds Road route with the East-West Cycle Superhighway on the Embankment, thereby avoiding four junctions difficult for cyclists.

 In July 2021 it was announced that visitors would be able to tour the tunnel, platforms and halls of the Kingsway station, in a programme organised by the London Transport Museum.

+The southern section of the abandoned subway between the Embankment and the Strand Underpass was converted into a branch of the Buddha Bar chain of bar/restaurants.
+This involved the demolition of the pedestrian subways under Waterloo Bridge and extensive construction in the bridge's undercroft.
+The site is now Proud Cabaret.
 The remaining Grade II listed structure is currently used as storage for masonry (due to low fire risk) by London Borough of Camden and a fire suppression unit for the adjoining service tunnels which experienced a fire in 2015.